Co-opoly is a game of skill and solidarity, where everyone wins - or everyone loses! As featured in The Guardian and on PBS.

 Please note: An old version of Co-opoly is featured in this video from 2012.
 The art and layout have been updated since!

-We also have several other resources and products to extend your Co-opoly experience.
-Those include:
+We also have The Co-opoly Education Kit to extend your Co-opoly experience.

 Testimonials & Accolades for Co-opoly

 'And what did the teams playing Co-opoly think of it?

 Nisha who had been playing with her two young boys, Ishan 8 and Ravi 11, was full of praise: "My two boys are normally very competitive all the time but the game made them listen to each other and work things out together," says Nisha.
 "It wasn't about winning individually it was about everyone winning, something that I think was really good for them to learn."

 Ishan was equally keen: "It helps you understand that everything doesn't have to be about winning or losing, it's about working together."

 Rachel and Nick and their three children aged 12, 11 and 9 also gave it the thumbs up: "We're all Monopoly nuts but still found the game to be really enjoyable and fun" says Rachel who happens to be on the management team of Busy Bee Toys, the UK's first community-owned co-op toy shop in Manchester.
 "It's great to play a game which has a collective aim."'

 "With a high level of accuracy and entertainment value, the game had simulated a real-world situation convincingly.
 Our careless, high-risk approach to running the co-op had resulted in its early demise.
 We ended the game earlier than we had expected.
 We felt defeated, but not willing to quit.
 We wanted another chance.